katekeiroz-dev/Aula02-imersaoJava/README.md

-# Aula02
+# Class02
-Projeto da Aula 02 do curso de Lógica de Programação em Java
+Project for Class 02 of the Java Programming Logic course